 THE HATE CLUB Premieres Animated Video for Single 'MY NAME IS LEGION'

-Alex Poe is a one-man band quenching his creative thirst with The Hate Club.
+All songs on the album were written, recorded, instruments played, produced and engineered by Alex Poe.

-Heavy Metal / Industrial artist THE HATE CLUB premiered the animated video for "MY NAME IS LEGION" on Loudwire.com today!
+Heavy Metal / Industrial artist THE HATE CLUB premiered their animated video for "MY NAME IS LEGION" on Loudwire.com last week.

 "This music video was created by 2 psychopath - The Hate Club (artist) and Evan Streb (animator).
 After 4 months of tireless work, we're finally ready to release this ambitious music video.
 And we couldn't be more proud with the result!
 Get ready to join the adventure and The Legion on this epic quest" says Alex Poe.